Jury asks court to hear recordings of Elizabeth Holmes speaking with investors on third full day of deliberations

-“Several years ago we realized that we had created an infrastructure that could in fact make it possible to get rid of flobotomy, or the big tubes of blood that are drawn from the arm, in its entirety," she said in the call.
+“Several years ago we realized that we had created an infrastructure that could in fact make it possible to get rid of flobotomy, or the big tubes of blood that are drawn from the arm, in its entirety," she said during the call.

-Theranos had early partnerships with pharmaceutical companies, it was revealed during the trial, but its technology was never used on military battlegrounds or in military helicoptors despite years of the company trying to make inroads.
+Theranos had early partnerships with pharmaceutical companies, it was revealed during the trial, but its technology was never used on military battlegrounds or in military helicopters despite years of the company trying to make inroads.
 Theranos marketed its technology as being able to run hundreds of tests from a finger-prick of blood, but former employees said that it still relied on traditional blood draws from a patient’s arm for many tests.

+Theranos’s representation of its work with the military is a key allegation in the prosecution’s case.
+Holmes said during her testimony on the stand that she did not claim the company’s devices were being used on military helicopters, saying she was “trying to convey” that the company was working on making a device ready for medevac use.

+But multiple investors had previously testified that Theranos told them the devices were being used on the military aircraft.

 Holmes, the founder of defunct blood-testing startup Theranos, is facing 11 counts of wire fraud and conspiracy to commit wire fraud.
 Her trial began in September and stretched more than three months as prosecutors tried to prove allegations that she misled investors and patients about the company’s technology.